CS231n • Convolutional Neural Networks

 Learning Rate Schedules:

-- Cyclical learning rates and warm restarts have also been shown to improve training dynamics.
+- Cyclical learning rates and warm restarts further improve training dynamics by periodically varying learning rates.

 -

-Modern CNN training typically combines these building blocks:
+Modern CNN training pipelines usually combine these elements:

-- Dropout (especially in fully connected layers) for regularization.
+- Dropout (especially in dense layers) to prevent overfitting.

-- SGD with momentum or Adam for optimization, often with sophisticated learning rate schedules.
+- Optimizers like SGD with momentum or Adam, often enhanced with dynamic learning rate schedules.

 -

-Together, these techniques allow networks with millions of parameters to train efficiently, avoid overfitting, and generalize well to unseen data.
+Together, these technical building blocks allow CNNs with tens or even hundreds of millions of parameters to train effectively, achieve state-of-the-art accuracy, and generalize well to unseen data.

 Applications of CNNs

-- The versatility of Convolutional Neural Networks has made them the cornerstone of modern computer vision.
-Their ability to automatically learn hierarchical features from raw data allows them to generalize across a wide range of applications, from everyday image classification to life-saving medical diagnoses.
+- The versatility of Convolutional Neural Networks has made them central to modern computer vision.
+Their ability to automatically learn hierarchical features from raw data allows them to generalize across a wide variety of domains — from everyday tasks like image tagging to life-critical applications in healthcare.

 Image Classification